duncan/dev/public/code/puzzles/aaaabbbcca.md

  1 a
 ```

-Love it! 💥
+This one wins the prize! 💥

 ## Let’s be test-driven, ok?

 Implicit (to me at least) in Allen’s pointer to the problem is that this is the kind of thing that would be great for a test-driven approach.
-So, instead of hacking it out in IRB, I really should have written a test first:
+So, instead of hacking it out in IRB, I could have written a test first:

 ```ruby
 def test_simple